 • This dish can be assembled up to 8 hours before you plan to bake it.
 Cover and store in the fridge until you’re ready to put it in the oven.

-• Cauliflower casserole will stay fresh in the refrigerator for up to 3 days.
+Cauliflower casserole will stay fresh in an airtight container in the fridge for up to 3 days.
 This recipe is not a great candidate for the freezer, as the cheese sauce may separate and the cauliflower can become watery upon thawing.

 This dish is fabulous as-is, but you can absolutely add other ingredients to customize it to your tastes.